nathiss/nathiss.github.io/src/content/articles/beginnings-are-hard/index.md

     return [tag_name[1:].lower() for tag_name in words if tag_name.startswith(Tag.TAG_SYMBOL)]
 ```

 It worked pretty well.
-I could create a new tag or used an already existing one.
+I could create a new tag or use an already existing one.
 When the tag was orphaned _(meaning it
 was referenced by no entry)_ the logic was able to take care of that too. :eyes:

 The solution was designed to be used by more that one user: each person would have an account and they would be able to
 access only their own entries and tags.

 What happened with that project?
 I used it for a while, but after some time I wasn't really actively adding new entries,
-so it just fated.
+so it just fated away.
 Also it was more of a personal utility website, than a blog.
 It was publicly available on
 [Heroku](https://www.heroku.com/) until quite recently actually.
 I took down the website when [Heroku announced their
 removal of free product plans](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq).